microsoft/Oryx/doc/hosts/appservice.md

 When an application is pushed to App Service, e.g. through local git or GitHub integration, the source code will be available in `/home/site/repository`.
 Through a hook in the git repository, after the code is pushed App Service will call Oryx to build the application if a deployment script wasn't provided.

-After the build step, the web app is placed in `/home/site/wwwroot`, location from which it will be executed.
+After the build step the web app is placed in `/home/site/wwwroot`, location from which it will be executed.

-App Service has two components that are relevant in this discussion: the so called [Kudu][] service, where the build happens, and the runtime environments where the web apps are executed.
-Both environments share files through the `/home` directory.
+App Service has two components that are relevant in this discussion: the [Kudu][] service, where the build happens, and the runtime environments where the web apps are executed.
+Both environments share files through the `/home` network directory.

 As a side note, since `/home` is a shared location for both build and runtime, and is also a persistent storage location, some web apps use it to store state.
 We don't recomment this since